 An IVA is a legal agreement to pay all or some of your debt.
 An insolvency practitioner will figure out what you can afford to pay, and the duration of your IVA.

-You may find it difficult to borrow credit when you have an IVA because lenders are likely to see you as high risk.
+You may find it difficult to access credit when you have an IVA because lenders are likely to see you as high risk.

 What credit can’t you take out?

-If you want to borrow more than £500 during your IVA, you’ll need express consent from your Insolvency Practitioner first.
-Borrowing includes:
+If you want to borrow more than £500 during your IVA, you’ll need express consent from your insolvency practitioner first.

-Borrowing more than £500 without getting consent from them first would be a serious breach of your IVA and could lead to it being terminated.
+Borrowing more than £500 without getting consent first would be a serious breach of your IVA and could lead to it being terminated.

-It’s usually advised that you wait for your IVA to clear from your credit report before making an application.
-If you make an application to borrow before your IVA has cleared from your report, lenders may be more reluctant to lend to you, which may harm your chances of being accepted and could mean that you face higher interest rates.
+If you make an application to borrow before your IVA has cleared from your report, lenders may be more reluctant to lend to you.
+This may reduce your chances of being accepted, or that you face higher interest rates.

-Once you’ve got to the end of your IVA, you’ll be given a certificate of completion by your Insolvency Practitioner, which you should forward on to each of the three main credit reference agencies in the UK (Experian, Equifax and TransUnion).
+Once you’ve got to the end of your IVA, you’ll be given a certificate of completion by your insolvency practitioner.
+This should be forwarded to each of the three main credit reference agencies in the UK (Equifax, Experian, and TransUnion).
 They will then be able to update your credit history.

-Remember, making multiple applications in a short space of time can damage your credit history further.
-You can use a QuickCheck tool to see if you are eligible for a credit card without damaging your credit history – before you apply.
+Remember, making multiple applications within 3-6 months can damage your credit history further.
+You can use an eligibility checker to see if you'd be accepted for a credit card without damaging your credit history before you apply.